 Getting Started With ZeroProofML

-ZeroProofML v0.5.1 is the Signed Common Meadow (SCM) release.
-It models singularities as an explicit bottom value, ⊥, and carries that decision through training, inference, export, and monitoring with masks instead of hidden guard branches.
+ZeroProofML models singularities as an explicit bottom value, ⊥, and carries that decision through training, inference, export, and monitoring with masks instead of hidden guard branches.

 Use this page to install the package, run the smallest examples, and choose the right next guide.